 Nowadays, The Tibet people live not only in the central Tibet of TAR, but also in other areas of Sichuan, Yunnan, Qinghai, and Gansu provinces.
 They have their own local dialect and written script.
 Most Tibetan adhere to Tibetan Buddhism and Bön, although some Tibetans believe in Islam.

-Small tribal groups like the “Monpa” and “Lhoba,” who follow a combination of Tibet Religion and spirit worship, are found mainly in the southeastern regions of Tibet.
+Small tribal groups like the “Monpa” and “Lhoba,” who follow a combination of Tibet Buddhism and spirit worship, are found mainly in the southeastern regions of Tibet.